kubernetes/kubernetes/docs/design/aws_under_the_hood.md

 This document provides high-level insight into how Kubernetes works on AWS and maps to AWS objects.
 We assume that you are familiar with AWS.

-We encourage you to use [kube-up](../getting-started-guides/aws.md) (or [CloudFormation](../getting-started-guides/aws-coreos.md)) to create clusters on AWS.
+We encourage you to use [kube-up](../getting-started-guides/aws.md) to create clusters on AWS.
 We recommend that you avoid manual configuration but are aware that sometimes it's the only option.

 Tip: You should open an issue and let us know what enhancements can be made to the scripts to better suit your needs.